-

-The Airman and Family Readiness Center (A&FRC) works to build a stronger Air Force Community by promoting self-sufficiency, providing information, education, and assistance to meet the ever-changing global mission.
+The Military and Family Readiness Center (M&FRC) works to build a stronger Air Force Community by promoting self-sufficiency, providing information, education, and assistance to meet the ever-changing global mission.

-The A&FRC is the cornerstone of the Kunsan AB family support services.
-The center serves single and married Active Duty, DoD Civilian Personnel, and their eligible family members, including Guard and Reserve Members while on Active Duty, other eligible Uniformed Members, Military Retirees, and their eligible family members.
+The M&FRC is the cornerstone of the Kunsan AB family support services.
 There is a direct relationship between a member’s ability to successfully accomplish the Wolf Pack’s mission and their quality of life.
 We provide Air Force members, their families, and leadership with measurable and effective services.
-The A&FRC services include Air Force Aid Society, Personal and Family Readiness, Personal Financial Readiness Counseling, Transition Assistance, Relocation Information and Assistance, Information and Referral, Volunteer Resources, and Military and Family Life Consultant (MFLC).
+The M&FRC services include Air Force Aid Society, Personal and Family Readiness, Personal Financial Readiness Counseling, Transition Assistance, Relocation Information and Assistance, Casulty Assistance, Federal Voting Assistance, Survivor Benefits, Information and Referral, Volunteer Resources, and Military and Family Life Consultant (MFLC).

 Support When You Need It

-The Airman & Family Readiness Center (A&FRC) offers services to personnel and their families through core programs offering workshops, special events, and one-on-one consultations.
+The Military & Family Readiness Center (M&FRC) offers services to personnel and their families through core programs offering workshops, special events, and one-on-one consultations.
 Each staff member works as a Community Readiness Consultant and can provide services in the center or via outreach.

 We look forward to serving you soon.